23xvx/Termux-Proot-Custom-Installer/README.md

 - 21/12/2023 Huge improvement on wget-proot.sh , making it more flexible and easy to configure.<br>
 - 04/05/2024 Adding option to remove rootfs directory in `wget-proot.sh`
 - 01/06/2024 Adding option to reinstall custom distro in `wget-proot-distro.sh`
+- 21/11/2024 Do not download installation script directly using `curl`